 Marjory was the Director and Head Instructor of Open Door Tae Kwon Do Inc.

 She received the AWMAI Hall of Fame Award in 2012 for 30+ years of teaching and training in the martial arts.
 She was an inspiration at many NWMAF camps.

-Ms. Allingham has 32 years of professional experience and specializes in teaching martial arts including tae kwon do, self-defense, modern arnis and bojutsu.
-She received the AWMAI Hall of Fame Award in 2012 for 30+ years of teaching and training in the martial arts.
+Ms. Allingham dedicated 32 years of professional experience and specialized in teaching martial arts including tae kwon do, self-defense, modern arnis and bojutsu.

 A member of the National Women's Martial Arts Federation and the Association of Women Martial Arts Instructors, Ms. Allingham received the Sixth Degree Black Belt.

 Keiko Fukuda (福田 敬子 Fukuda Keiko) was a Japanese American martial artist.
 She was the highest-ranked female judoka in history, holding the rank of 9th dan from the Kodokan (2006), and 10th dan from USA Judo (July 2011) and from the United States Judo Federation (USJF) (September 2011), and was the last surviving student of Kanō Jigorō, founder of judo.

 She was a renowned pioneer of women's judo, together with her senpai Masako Noritomi (1913-1982) being the first woman promoted to 6th dan (c.
 1972).
 In 2006 the Kodokan promoted Fukuda to 9th dan.
 She is was the first and, so far, only woman to have been promoted to 10th dan in the art of judo.

 After completing her formal education in Japan, Fukuda visited the United States of America to teach in the 1950s and 1960s, and eventually settled there.
 She continued to teach her art in the San Francisco Bay Area until her death in 2013.